-Mykonos island has 23 beautiful beaches accessible by car, some of which are world known for their golden sand and crystal clear turquoise waters.
-Most beaches are on the south side of the island, which are crowded in high season like Paradise, Super Paradise, Platis Gialos, Psarou and Ornos.
+Mykonos island has 23 beautiful beaches accessible by car, some of which are known worldwide for their golden sand and crystal clear turquoise waters.
+Most beaches are on the south side of the island, crowded in high season like those of Paradise, Super Paradise, Platis Gialos, Psarou and Ornos.
 The beaches of Paradise and Super Paradise are also known for the best beach parties worldwide.
 The beaches on the north side of the island are less developed and are ideal for couples and families.
 Check out our list:

-* Super Paradise: Famous as one of the very best party beaches in Greece, combines daytime entertainment and a vibrant night life.
-Enjoy!
+* Super Paradise: Famous as one of the very best party beaches in Greece, it combines daytime entertainment and a vibrant night life.

-* Psarrou: This idyllic paradise attracts celebrities from all over the world with its incredibly soft sand and the clear waters perfect for scuba diving.
+* Psarrou: This idyllic paradise attracts celebrities from all over the world with its incredibly soft sand and the clear waters which are perfect for scuba diving.

-* Ornos: Located in a beautiful bay, with many hotels and tourist facilities.
-Its diving school and windsurfing excursions make it a popular destination for water sports.
+* Ornos: Located in a beautiful bay with many hotels and tourist facilities around.
+Its diving school and windsurfing excursions make it a popular destination for water sports enthusiasts.

 * Paraga: With this sandy paradise, you get two beaches in one!
-Sunbath on the southern side, rest and relaxation.
-Also visit the northern beach for live music and taverns with tasty specialties.
+Sunbathe on the southern side, rest and relax.
+Also visit the northern side of the beach for live music and taverns with tasty specialties.

-* Platis Gialos: Known as one of the cleanest and best organized beaches in Mykonos, Platis Gialos offers to the visitors astonishing turquoise waters and a plethora of local restaurants.
+* Platis Gialos: Known as one of the cleanest and best organized beaches in Mykonos, Platis Gialos offers to all visitors astonishing turquoise waters and a plethora of local restaurants.

-* Lia: One of the quietest beaches on Mykonos, Lia is a great place for sunbathing or to enjoy a good book.
+* Lia: One of the quietest beaches on Mykonos, Lia is a great place for sunbathing or enjoying a good book.
 However, its rocky beach makes it ideal for adventure lovers.

-* St. Anna: This calm, sandy paradise is less touristy than most beaches in Mykonos, making it a favorite place to be for the locals.
+* St. Anna: This calm, sandy paradise is less touristy than most beaches in Mykonos, making it a favorite place among the locals.

 * St. Ioannis: Located in a remote region on the southwest coast of Mykonos, St. Ioannis is calm, peaceful and a great beach for rest and relaxation.

 * St. Sostis: This beach is known as one of the most quiet beaches on the island.
-Go if you are looking a place to enjoy the sun and to relax.
+Go if you are looking for a place in which to enjoy the sun and relax.